Steven J. PhippsClimate scientist working towards a better world |

 I also sit on the Tasmanian Divisional Advisory Board, the National Council and the National Awards Committee of Australian Red Cross.
 Established more than 100 years ago, Australian Red Cross has extensive experience in disaster risk reduction, response and recovery across Australia and the Asia Pacific region, as well as in influencing policy, practice and research.

 I have a particular passion for building bridges between Tasmania and Japan.
 I am President of the Australia-Japan Society of Tasmania, which seeks to promote mutual cultural understanding.
-As well as my role on the Sustainability Committee of the Australian and New Zealand Chamber of Commerce in Japan, I am also the Tasmanian Regional Representative for the Japan Society for the Promotion of Science Alumni Association in Australia.
+As well as my role on the Sustainability Committee of the Australian and New Zealand Chamber of Commerce in Japan, I also serve on the National Council of the National Federation of Australia-Japan Societies and as the Tasmanian Regional Representative for the Japan Society for the Promotion of Science Alumni Association in Australia.

 I am a passionate believer in the importance of public outreach and science communication.
 I engage with the public via online media, print, radio and television and via school programs such as Moving East.